cotes2020/jekyll-theme-chirpy/_posts/00Basic/draft.md

 StegoSuite
 Features
-BMP, GIF and JPG supported AES encryption of embedded data Automatic avoidance of homogenous areas (only embed data in noisy areas) Embed text messages and multiple files of any type Easy to use
+BMP, GIF and JPG supported AES encryption of embedded data Automatic avoidance of homogeneous areas (only embed data in noisy areas) Embed text messages and multiple files of any type Easy to use
      1. Install stegosuite
 apt-get install stegosuite